"No to drugs, yes to pizza."

 The Ugi's fan page opened the vulgar floodgates, welcoming a community of trolls and haters who regularly engaged in misogynistic, politically incorrect, and homophobic exchanges, adopting a persona of the "yo mama" joke-teller.
 Despite its machista attitude, many Argentines are not offended.
 "I don't think these people are malicious," Lantos remarks.
 "It's just a certain sense of humor from a younger generation who want to show they aren't careta (snobby, or a fake)."
 Banchero agrees, citing that Ugi's fans are in on the joke, and together work under the same code of understanding.

-"Ugi's appeals to a certain type of dark and absurd Argentine humour.
+"Ugi's appeals to a certain type of dark and absurd Argentine humor.
 If another pizzeria acted the same way, it would create chaos.
 But here, Ugi's is speaking the same language as their consumers."